Trigg - North Beach - Watermans Bay

 PROFILE FAQ

-Trigg - North Beach - Watermans Bay has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally
+Trigg - North Beach - Watermans Bay has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally

-Ten projects identified by AreaSearch are expected to influence the local area's performance.
-Key initiatives include Sorrento Beach Estate - Stage 3 Release, Karrinyup Bus Depot Transformation, West Village, and Star Swamp Bushland Reserve Conservation Upgrades.
-The following list details those likely to be most relevant:.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 10 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include Sorrento Beach Estate - Stage 3 Release, Karrinyup Bus Depot Transformation, West Village, and Star Swamp Bushland Reserve Conservation Upgrades, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.